 The two main costs you will need to think about are living costs, which includes food, accommodation and your social activities, and course fees, which is what you pay for your academic teaching and facilities.
 Did you know that an Oxford degree costs the same as most UK universities?
 If you are a UK student, you can apply for government funding, which covers course fees and contributes to living costs.
 These loans are not expected to be paid back until after graduation, if you earn above a set amount, and there is a greater level of funding available for those from lower-income households.

 Oxford offers one of the most generous financial support packages available to UK students from lower-income households.
 Around one in four UK students at Oxford currently receive a non-repayable annual bursary, such as the Oxford Bursary or Crankstart Scholarships, which can be worth up to £5,000 per year.
 Extra support of up to £3,000 is available for students with additional needs such as those who are care experienced or studying without family support.

-Find our more about fees and funding on the undergraduate website.
+Find out more about fees and funding on the undergraduate admissions website.

 While university life can be expensive, I have been lucky enough to be financially supported through college bursaries, this has allowed me to enjoy life in Oxford.

 For further details on applying or on any aspect of student life at Oxford, please visit our undergraduate admissions website.